Sunday May 19 3:00 PM

 Click below to hear to watch Gene Wilder sing Pure Imagination.

-Marcus, an eighth grader at The Shady Hill School in Cambridge, is playing Blue Bossa by Kenny Dorham.
+Marcus, an eighth grader at The Shady Hill School in Cambridge, is playing Blue Bossa (arr.
+Pennel) by Kenny Dorham.
 As the name implies, Blue Bossa is an irresistible marriage of the blues and Bossa Nova that has been a jam session favorite since 1963 when it was first released on saxophonist Joe Henderson’s album, Page One,

 Marcus' performance will feature his own improvised solo.